darkwing-17/darkwing-17-blog/content/blog/first_blog_new_dawn/index.md

 that I have not been able to utilize Facebook as much as I want.
 Due to Facebook's increasing control of what content they want to show their users, I am forced to take alternatives.

+This site originally went to a desktop site that I did as part of a class project, but I am going to re-orient my presence here to be mostly a blogroll.
+The class project website cannot be scaled easily to a mobile device and will be scrapped.

 Stay tuned as this new blog becomes fruition.